itspkannan/aws-microservices-workshop-localstack/orderhub/README.md

   }'
 ```

-- check for messages in the `order-processor-queue`
+- check for messages in the `order-processor-queue`, if the backend services are not running.

 ```bash
 ❯ make sqs.list orderprocessor.sqs.peek